East Hardwick, Vermont: Government

 East Hardwick Village is part of the incorporated Town of Hardwick.
 The town is managed by a town manager and five member select board.
 The town holds an annual town meeting in March.
 The town has one elementary school (K-6).
 Grades 7-12 attend the Hazen Union School (Greensboro, Hardwick, Woodbury) which is located in Hardwick.
-Additional programs available within the district include Green Mountain Training Center, the Central Vermont Career Center, Dual Enrollment, Early College and Pathways/Independent Study.
+Additional programs available within the district include the Green Mountain Technology and Career Center, Dual Enrollment, Early College and Pathways/Independent Study.
 The enrollment levels over the last ten years span from 314 students to 376 students.

 East Hardwick was never an incorporated Village, but was established as a Vermont Fire District, also a municipal corporation.
-The East Hardwick Fire District #1 (EHFD#1) was established in 1912.
+The East Hardwick Fire District no.1 (EHFD#1) was established in 1912.
 The Fire District had powers to collect taxes, post bonds, build sidewalks, build a reservoir and water lines, collect water rents, instal street lights and other community improvements.
 Today, most of those duties, including the collection of taxes, are the provenance of the town of Hardwick.

-The village of East Hardwick still maintains its own water system, fed by springs and wells and gravity fed into the village, with high water quality and water rents that are much lower than those in surrounding villages.
+The village of East Hardwick still maintains its own water system, managed by a board of trustees under the East Hardwick Fire District designation.
+The water system is fed by springs located 94 acres of pristine softwood forest.
+The water is stored in an underground reservoir and is gravity fed into the village.

 Sanborn Cemetery is on Montgomery Hill in East Hardwick.
 Samuel Stevens, his wife Puah and many generations of East Hardwickians are buried there.
-The cemetery is owned by the town of Hardwick but managed by a local board of trustees.
+The cemetery is owned by the town of Hardwick and managed by the town sexton.

 East Hardwick does not have a sewage treatment plant; residences and businesses have private septic systems.
 The Hardwick Police Department and volunteer ambulance and the Hardwick Fire District service the village.
 Electricity is provided by the Hardwick Electric Department, a not for profit municipal utility.
 Comcast provides cable TV and internet services to the village.

-Free outdoor WiFi is available at Hardwick Chiropractic and Hyperbaric Center on Church Street.
-This Community Hub WiFi network is provided by the Technology Disaster Resource Center (ITDRC).